Right to work and employer obligations

 At IHH, it is also possible for the employee to apply for a personal identity code, to apply for a tax card, social security coverage in Finland.
 Learn more about our services for International newcomers.

-- Make sure that your new international employee has a right to reside and has the right to work in Finland.
+- Make sure that your new international employee has a right to reside and work in Finland.
 This can be verified for example by a valid residence permit card or in some cases a certificate of a pending residence permit application.
 For detailed information on different types of permits and the right to work please visit Migri’s website.

 - Inform your employee of the terms and conditions of the employment in a language that they understand.
 Additionally, give the employee sufficient training and guidance in occupational safety and the job duties in a language that they can understand.